COR-OPT/SuperPolyak.py/README.md

 100000	3.3524928092956543	4.931229829788208
 ```

 **Note:** we tried to use [existing implementations of NewtonCG](https://github.com/rfeinman/pytorch-minimize), but for the scale of problems considered here, we could not decrease the norm of the gradient to machine tolerance.
-Thus, we implemented our own version of NewtonCG; it performs on par with existing implementations.
+Thus, [we implemented our own version of NewtonCG](newtoncg.py); it performs on par with existing implementations.

 # What is SuperPolyak doing?

 SuperPolyak is inspired by _Newton's method_, which is taught in first-year calculus.

-## Newton's method
+## Inspiration: Newton's method
 Newton's method attempts to find the root of a single-variable function by repeatedly applying the following two steps:

 - Construct the tangent approximation of $f$ at the current iterate